How to Register Your Business in Singapore: Company Registration, Formation, Incorporation & Setup From Start to Finish

 - Locals & foreigners needs to be in Singapore physically to register the private limited company and to open a business bank account (depending on which bank you choose).

 - Foreign investors do not need to apply for a work visa if he/she does not intend to station himself/herself in Singapore to run the operations.
 They may want to hire experienced managers to manage the local operations on their behalf.

 The ACRA application form must be filled up and ready for approval.
 Usually, it will take about one hour for this process to be completed.
 ACRA will inform you if your application is successful.
 Do take note that the proposed name should not have words containing law, Singapore, etc in order for a quicker name approval.
-These keywords will lead the proposed name to be referred to another government body for approval of the use the specific keyword.
+These keywords will lead the proposed name to be referred to another government body for approval of the use of the specific keyword for the company setup.
 Therefore, there will be an increase in time needed when incorporating a company.

 Points to Note for Getting the Name Approved Quickly:

 - A unique name which should not have any resemblance to other company names when processing your company registration.